Synchronize branches with Guidewire VCS

 Prerequisites

-To set up code synchronization between your remote repository and the Guidewire VCS, ensure that:
+To set up code synchronization between your external repository and the Guidewire VCS, ensure that:

-To set up two remote repositories, one that is your repository, and the other that is Guidewire VCS, run the following commands:
+To set up two repositories: one that is your external repository and the other that is the Guidewire-managed repository in Bitbucket, run the following commands:

 git remote add source <url_to_your_repository>